tzunun/iono2/README.md

 **Replace the empty files**

-JPL along with other organizations provide similar data in the same format.
+JPL along with other similar agencies provide data in the same format.
-The data from esag is more uniform and complete.
+The data from European Space Agency is more uniform and complete.
 I replaced the empty esag files with their counterparts from jpl.
 (Do not attempt to used JPL to download all the files, because the dataset has missing/corrupt data.)